-1. THE PREMISES 1.1 Number of floors: 1.2 Approximate floor area: 600m2 on ground floor.
+1.1 Number of floors: 2 1.2 Approximate floor area: 600m2 on ground floor.
 1.3 Brief details of construction: Constructed in 2000 the premises are a steel framed structure, block/brick walls, concrete floors, roof cladding - metal sheets 1.4 Occupancy: Football stadium with associated accommodation, functions rooms and bar.
-2. THE OCCUPANTS 2.1 2012 Approximate maximum number: 2.2 Approximate maximum number of employees at any one time: 12 2.3 Maximum number of members of the public at any one time: 2000 OCCUPANTS ESPECIALLY AT RISK FROM FIRE 3.
+THE OCCUPANTS 2.
+2012 2.1 Approximate maximum number: 2.2 Approximate maximum number of employees at any one time: 12 2.3 Maximum number of members of the public at any one time: 2000 OCCUPANTS ESPECIALLY AT RISK FROM FIRE 3.
 3.1 Sleeping occupants: None.
-3.2 Disabled occupants: Occasional visitors, no employees Occupants in remote areas and lone workers: Occasional staff and contractors 3.3 3.4 An undetermined amount on match days unless schools have Young persons: been invited.
-They all sit together and are supervised Others: 3.5 Contractors FIRE LOSS EXPERIENCE 4.
-Date Brief Details Cause Action Taken (if any)
+3.2 Disabled occupants: Occasional visitors, no employees Occasional staff and contractors 3.3 Occupants in remote areas and lone workers: 3.4 Young persons: An undetermined amount on match days unless schools have been invited.
+They all sit together and are supervised 3.5 Others: Contractors 4.
+FIRE LOSS EXPERIENCE Date Brief Details Cause Action Taken (if any) None since last fire risk assessment

-OTHER RELEVANT INFORMATION 5.
+5. OTHER RELEVANT INFORMATION